Adding Authentication to Next.js Project Using Auth.js: A Step-by-Step Guide

 1. Curiosity: Check!

-2. Next.js Basics: If you've worked around with Next.js a bit, you're good.
+2. Next.js Basics: You're good if you've worked around with Next.js a bit.

 3. React: A basic understanding of React.js